0x00Jeff/0x00Jeff.github.io/_posts/2020-02-10-TryHackMe-Skynet-writeup.md

 since I know the user, I went ahead and included `user.txt` from `milesdyson`'s home directory, I've looked around for some configuration files or ssh keys but didn't find anything so the next step was to get a reverse shell via remote file inclusion

-I sat up and http server using `python` and an `nc` listener then got my conection
+I sat up an http server using `python` and an `nc` listener then got my conection

 ![shell via rfi](https://raw.githubusercontent.com/0x00Jeff/0x00Jeff.github.io/master/assets/thm/skynet/shell_via_rfi.png)